 TIP!
-Users who use university identities and accesses in the INET system (e.g., O365, human resources) still have access to the Guest and External Collaborators Management application, which works on Perun data.
+Users who use university identities and access to the INET system (e.g., O365, human resources) still have access to the Guest and External Collaborators Management application, which works on Perun data.

 Any active user has the right to create a group.
-For example, a user can create a group for his team and link that group, or have it linked to the necessary IT resources.
-He then manages the group and fills it with persons (including external experts), or he let them group automatically using the given rules (e.g., workplace).
-All persons then have access to the given IT resources without the need for complex administration.
+For example, a user can create a group for his team and link that group or have it connected to the necessary IT resources.
+He then manages the group and fills it with persons (including external experts), or he lets them group automatically using the given rules (e.g., workplace).
+All persons then have access to the given IT resources without complex administration.

 Warning!
 The group itself has no significance in the access management system - it acquires its function only at the moment of assignment to the IT resource, where the group represents users' access to it.